TIDES-transit/TIDES/docs/governance/policies/change-management.md

 Two kinds of groups take part in the change-making process:

-* **Working Groups** are standing or time-boxed groups chartered by the TIDES Board, as defined in the [TIDES Governance document][TIDES-governance].
-These include the standing Standards Development Working Group (SDWG) and topic-focused groups (for example, around National Transit Database reporting or on-time performance).
+* **Working Groups** are groups chartered by the TIDES Board, standing or formed for a limited time, as defined in the [TIDES Governance document][TIDES-governance].
+These include the standing Standards Development Working Group (SDWG) and topic-focused groups chartered as champions emerge.
 Working Groups follow this policy for any normative change.
 * **Issue Resolution Groups** are convened to develop a resolution to a prioritized issue or set of interrelated issues, drawing members from interested Contributors.
 They were previously called “Issue Working Groups” in this policy; the name is changed to avoid confusion with Board-chartered Working Groups.

 ### Change-making Stages